SUCCESSFUL HSOC MAJORS:

 - You cannot double-count a course within the major.
 A course might be listed as able to fulfill more than one requirement, but it can only be used to fulfill one requirement; it cannot be used more than once within the major.

-- The website is always more accurate than the worksheet.
+- The requirements on the website is always more accurate than the worksheet.
 The worksheet may be inaccurate because of the aforementioned software issues.
 The website is accurate.
 If the course is not pre-approved or listed on the website, it is not pre-approved, even if the worksheet software allows it.

 - Your worksheet and your transcript are two different documents with two different purposes in two different systems.